 Q.) Can I use a Casio DH Digital Horn such as the DH-100 or DH-200 with the TURBO VL chip?

-A.) Yes but you will need to use a mapper to map the DH-100's Aftertouch data into breath controller (CC#2) data.
+A.) Yes, but you will need to use a mapper to map the DH-100's MIDI Aftertouch data into MIDI breath controller data (CC#2).
 Midi Solutions makes a device called the MIDI Solutions Event Processor that will do the trick.
 Patchman Music can pre-program the MIDI Solutions Event Processor to do the conversion if you buy it from Patchman Music.
 Also, Anatek made the "Pocket Mapper" but they are no longer in business.
 These can sometimes be found on the used market.

 Q.) Some of the Voice names are the same as others I recognize.
 Are these Voices the same as those?

 A.) The Voices in the TURBO VL chip are not available anywhere else.
 The TURBO VL chip includes improved versions of the best factory presets and the Patchman Music VL70-m Volumes 1 and 2.
 In some cases we simply had to use a name that exists elsewhere such as "Alto Sax" or "Trumpet" even though the Voice is completely different because it makes the most sense.
 Overall, the TURBO VL chip represents the state-of-the-art in VL programming and it is doubtful that you will desire or find better VL70-m Voices anywhere.
 It should satisfy most people's needs for VL sounds for a good long time.

 Q.) The TURBO VL sounds don't sound right.
 Why?